What Are Hives?

 Rarely, a person with hives and angioedema can also get anaphylactic shock.
 Signs of anaphylactic shock include breathing trouble, a drop in blood pressure, dizziness, or a loss of consciousness (passing out).

 How Are Hives Diagnosed?

 Most of the time, a doctor can diagnose hives just by looking at the skin.
-To find the cause, you may be asked questions about your child's medical history , recent illnesses, medicines, exposure to allergens, and daily stressors.
+To find the cause, you may be asked questions about your medical history , recent illnesses, medicines, exposure to allergens, and daily stressors.